Chiropractic Care And AgingJones Family Chiropractic Care For Elderly Patients

 We live longer today than at any time in the past.
 Researcher, John Wilmoth, from the University of California, Berkeley, believes that the life-span of humans is expanding and that there is no clear upper limit.

 Starting in the Swedish health records, from 1861, Wilmoth and his team found that the longest living person was age 100.
 That maximum rose at a slow rate until 1969, when suddenly the trend shot upwards.
 From 1970 to 1999 the maximum age advanced rapidly so that by 1999 the oldest living person was 108.

 An immediate response might be, ‘That’s because of better medical care’.
-However, to beter understand what is causing the increase in life-span you need to look at the average life expectancy figures.
-Amongst westerners average life expectancy has increased by 30 years over the last century.
+However, to better understand what is causing the increase in lifespan you need to look at the average life expectancy figures.
+Amongst westerners, average life expectancy has increased by 30 years over the last century.
 According to a recent study: